ERC-7945 - Confidential Transactions Supported Token

 bytes memory _proof

-The confidentialTransferFrom method is used for a withdraw workflow, allowing contracts to transfer tokens on your behalf.
-This can be used for example to allow a contract to transfer tokens on your behalf and/or to charge fees in sub-currencies.
-The function SHOULD throw unless the _from account has deliberately authorized the sender of the message via some mechanism, and SHOULD throw if the message caller’s _proof of this transfer fails to be verified.
+The confidentialTransferFrom method is used for a withdrawal workflow, allowing contracts to transfer tokens on your behalf.
+This can be used, for example, to allow a contract to transfer tokens on your behalf and/or to charge fees in sub-currencies.
+The function SHOULD revert unless the _from account has deliberately authorized the sender of the message via some mechanism, and SHOULD revert if the message caller’s _proof of this transfer fails to be verified.

 Note: